caiannello/Pugputer6309/Hardware/V9958 Video Card/README.md

 ## V9958 Video Card

 This is the same Yamaha graphics processor that is used in the MSX 2+ line of Japanese home computers.
 It is a descendant of the TI V9918 VDP which was used in the TI-99/4A home computer and the ColecoVision game console from the early 1980's.
+A CXA2075M composite encoder chip is used to provide S-video and composite outputs.
+The picture quality is decent, though there are some very faint 'jail bars' in composite mode.

 ## Video Card Layout and Schematic